pairshaped/curlingio-docs/src/pages/privacy.md

 Once you leave our site or are redirected to a third-party website or application, you are no longer governed by this Privacy Statement or our Terms of Service.

+### Links

+When you click on links on our site, they may direct you away from our site.
+We are not responsible for the privacy practices of other sites and encourage you to read their privacy statements.

 ## Section 5 - Online Payments